The Community Grief Literacy Project

 Building Knowledge, Skills, and Connection for Times of Loss

-Bring Grief Literacy Programming to YOUR Community
+Bring Grief Literacy Programming to your Community (pre-built kits)

 Are you a Doula Trainer?
-Host an interactive webinar to keep your graduates engaged.
+Host an interactive webinar to keep your graduates engaged!
 Learn more

 Your community will thank you.